web-deps/odom/docs/conditionals.md

 }
 ```

-Check out [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) for a detailed explaination of how these values work.
+Refer to [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) for a detailed explaination of how these values work.

 `root`